traefik/traefik/docs/content/providers/docker.md

 !!! tip "Not Only Docker"
-    Please note that any tool like Nomad, Terraform, Ansible, etc. is able to define Docker container with label can work with Traefik & the Docker provider.
+    Please note that any tool like Nomad, Terraform, Ansible, etc. that is able to define a Docker container with labels can work with Traefik & the Docker provider.

 ### Port Detection

 Traefik retrieves the private IP and port of containers from the Docker API.

-Ports detection works as follow:
+Ports detection works as follows:

 - If a container [exposes](https://docs.docker.com/engine/reference/builder/#expose) only one port, then Traefik uses this port for private communication.
-- If a container [exposes](https://docs.docker.com/engine/reference/builder/#expose) multiple ports, or does not expose any ports, then you must manually specify which port Traefik should use for communication by using the label `traefik.http.services.<service_name>.loadbalancer.server.port` (Read more on this label in the dedicated section in [routing](../routing/providers/docker.md#port)).
+- If a container [exposes](https://docs.docker.com/engine/reference/builder/#expose) multiple ports, or does not expose any port, then you must manually specify which port Traefik should use for communication by using the label `traefik.http.services.<service_name>.loadbalancer.server.port` (Read more on this label in the dedicated section in [routing](../routing/providers/docker.md#port)).